 Are you trying to figure out if your college kid needs support?
-You’re worried and you can’t be there for them the way you used to be.
-You want them to have a solid support system in place.
+Are you worried and you can’t be there for them the way you used to be?
+But you want them to have a solid support system in place.

 Are you having trouble with your college student home for summer or school breaks?

 Did you notice when your college student came home, their mood or behavior changed?
 Has it been a bigger struggle than you anticipated?
 You’re not alone.
 The first summer home is generally one of the most challenging.
 But each and every time your college-age kid comes and goes, it is an adjustment.
 After a year away from home, college students have adapted to their newly found freedom and many have a hard time adjusting to the rules, expectations, and relationships at home.

 According to the Mayo Clinic, “Many college students occasionally feel sad or anxious, but these emotions pass within a few days.
 In contrast, depression affects how a person feels, thinks and behaves and can lead to a variety of emotional and physical problems.”

 Signs and symptoms that a student might be experiencing depression during college include: